ClickHouse/ClickHouse/tests/integration/README.md

 docker build -t clickhouse/integration-test-runner .
 ```

-Also you need to add option --network=host if you rebuild image for a local integration testsing.
+If your docker configuration doesn't allow access to public internet with docker build command you may also need to add option --network=host if you rebuild image for a local integration testsing.

 ### Adding new tests